cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

   <summary>So, I've received a gift.
 What can I do with it now? </summary>
 Start playing The Game!
 By playing you can receive more tokens!
 The Game of Links is a game with a lot of technical disciplines and incentives.
 The main goal of the participants is to win, as many tokens as possible, from cyber~Congress and its seed donators.

 If you have your tokens on a Ledger account from an ATOM gift, simply go on cyber.page, follow the instructions closely and start linking!

 Other ways to participate in the game is to install cyberdcli and add your ledger account as a cold wallet with the --ledger flag.

-In all other cases, look for your Cosmos seed or ETh private key, install cyberdcli and play from the CLI.
+In all other cases, look for your Cosmos seed or ETH private key, install cyberdcli and play from the CLI.
 Of course, you may also set-up a validator node and participate in the other disciplines.
 Find more information in this blog post.
 </details>

 <details>